 Biblical Borders: National Sovereignty & Immigration

 Compassion is a biblical virtue and command for individuals, but when it comes to government, scriptural instruction is decidedly more focused on justice and security.
-When we conflate the role of government with the individual, we arrive at rather unbiblical conclusions which often result from reading passages very divorced from their textual and historical contexts.
+When we conflate the role of government with the individual or the church, we arrive at rather unbiblical conclusions which often result from reading passages very divorced from their textual and historical contexts.
 Such is the case with the modern debate about national borders—biblical texts are trotted out which supposedly support unlimited immigration without any regard to the historical reality of ancient Israel.
 The argument implies that enforcing borders and limiting immigration is immoral, as well as anyone who argues otherwise.
 The truth however, is that scripture argues no such thing.

 The Biblical Texts